-- A Pro forma income statement may be prepared in advance of a transaction to project the future status of the company.
-For example, if a company is planning to acquire another company, it may prepare a pro forma financial statement to estimate what effect the acquisition would have on its own finances.
+- It may be prepared in advance of a transaction to project the company’s future status.
+For example, if a company is planning to acquire another company, it may prepare a pro forma income statement format to estimate what effect the acquisition would have on its finances.

 - Pro forma profit and loss statements can also be used to calculate the financial ratios.

-- If a company has a one-time expense, it may drastically bring down its net income in that particular year.
-This cost is irrelevant in the subsequent years.
-Hence companies exclude such costs while making the pro forma profit and loss to give investors and analyst a better picture of the company’s financial position.
+- If a company has a one-time expense, it may drastically reduce its net income in that particular year.
+This cost is irrelevant in subsequent years.
+Hence companies exclude such costs while making the pro forma profit and loss to give investors and analysts a better picture of the company’s financial position.

-- For some companies, the pro forma profit and loss statements provide a clear and accurate view of its performance given the nature of their business.
-Example: telephone and cable companies
+- For some companies, the pro forma profit and loss statements provide a clear and accurate view of their performance, given the nature of their business.
+Example: telephone and cable companies.

-- Since there are no set rules while making a pro forma income statement, companies tend to manipulate the financial earnings.
-Companies can exclude anything it believes that conceals the true financial performance.
+- Since there are no set rules while making such a pro forma, companies tend to manipulate their financial earnings.
+Companies can exclude anything it believes that conceals their true financial performance.

-- Obviously, this does not mean that every firm manipulates their earnings.
-Hence while evaluating, investors and analysts should pay attention to what is and what is not included while preparing the pro forma income statements.
+- It does not mean that every firm manipulates its earnings.
+Hence while evaluating, investors and analysts should pay attention to what is and is not included while preparing the pro forma income statements.

 - The pro forma income statement for new business may not provide the desired result because there are not enough data to create the statements, since the business has been operation for a short period.